linkedin/transport/README.md

 Each of those jars uses native platform APIs and data models to implement the UDFs.
 So from an execution engine's perspective, there is no data transformation needed for interoperability or portability.
 Only suitable classes are used for each engine.

-To call those jars from your SQL engine (i.e., Hive, Spark, or Presto), the standard process for deploying UDF jars is followed for each engine.
+To call those jars from your SQL engine (i.e., Hive, Spark, or Trino), the standard process for deploying UDF jars is followed for each engine.
 For example, in Hive, you add the jar to the classpath using the `ADD JAR` statement, and register the UDF using `CREATE FUNCTION` statement.
-In Presto, the jar is deployed to the `plugin` directory.
-However, a small patch is required for the Presto engine to recognize the jar as a plugin, since the generated Presto UDFs implement the `SqlScalarFunction` API, which is currently not part of Presto's SPI architecture.
-You can find the patch [here](docs/transport-udfs-presto.patch) and apply it before deploying your UDFs jar to the Presto engine.
+In Trino, the jar is deployed to the `plugin` directory.
+However, a small patch is required for the Trino engine to recognize the jar as a plugin, since the generated Trino UDFs implement the `SqlScalarFunction` API, which is currently not part of Trino's SPI architecture.
+You can find the patch [here](docs/transport-udfs-trino.patch) and apply it before deploying your UDFs jar to the Trino engine.

 ## Contributing
 The project is under active development and we welcome contributions of different forms: